ohaynold/artaf/README.md

 Then `./run_tests.sh` will run the various function tests we provide and create test results as well as a coverage report.

+# Community participation

+## Bug reporting
+Report bugs via GitHub issues.
+Please provide a thorough description of what you were doing, your system information, and any error messages that you have.

+## Contributing
+Please contact the author(s) before submitting a pull request.